Minority-Owned Businesses: Don’t Miss Out On These Benefits

 LendThrive Helps Minority-Owned Businesses Thrive

 LendThrive, a part of the AVANA Family of Companies, is dedicated to helping small businesses like yours succeed in meeting their goals.
 We offer fixed rate business loans up to $150K with low interest rates.
-Not to mention, we reward borrowers for making on-time, monthly payments by lowering their interest rates incrementally.
-Our Rate Reduction Rewards program makes sure borrowers feel appreciated for their efforts.

 We understand that running a business is difficult and funding can be hard to find.
 That’s why we made our application process quick and simple.
 Get approved in as little as 24 hours!
 Apply today or contact us for more information.